vanessaCantalapiedra/poc_accounts/README.md

 ## Description

-POC for Microservice for manage the accounts of our clients.
+Simple POC microservice to manage the accounts of our clients.
 The purpose is to play around with JPA.

+Some requirements/rules:
 Currently we only have 2 types of accounts, savings and checkin.
 Each one has its allowed transactions, and it is supposed that this operations can be changed along the time; so for that reason, this operations can be set in the properties file.